 The site in its current form is sensitive to development and would not be appropriate without the implementation of policy requirements.
-The eastern boundary of the site is currently open with views available to elevated open countryside to the east.
+The Site is visible to open views gain from elevated open countryside and public routes to the east.
 The development is likely to be highly visible if the boundaries of the site are not treated sensitively.
 New planting, open space and lower density development in these areas will be required to soften the impact of the development from wider views and to better integrate the site into its surroundings.
-The successful implementation of these measures is likely to provide for a positive benefit of the development, by enhancing the setting of Earby and reducing its visual impact.
+It will be important however that the overall experience and character of the public route along Mill Lane adjoined to the east of the Site is retained and as such development should be off-set from this boundary with rural qualities of this part of the site retained.
+The successful implementation of these measures is likely to provide for a positive benefit of the development, by enhancing the setting of Earby.

-The site is also adjacent to but outwith the Earby Conservation Area which is located to the north.
+The site is also adjacent to but outside the Earby Conservation Area which is located to the north.
 The proximity of this designation and the way in which this is treated in the development in this part of the site will need careful consideration through the design process in order for harm to be minimised.
-The site is bordered by, and features a number of dry-stone walls which significantly contribute to the rural character and heritage of the site and its surrounding area.
+The site is bordered by, and features a number of dry-stone walls which contribute to the rural character and heritage of the site and its surrounding area.
 It will be important that these are retained and integrated into the layout of the development as far as possible.